Annual leave

 All Professional Services staff up to and including Grade 12 and Research staff up to and including those paid at grade 8

-Annual leave entitlement is expressed in working days for those who work a 37 hours week, 52 weeks per year.
-Part-time employees receive annual leave on a pro-rata basis which is calculated in hours.
-Staff working compressed hours also calculate annual leave in hours.
+Annual leave entitlement varies depending on length of service and grade, and is expressed in working days for those who work a 37 hours week, 52 weeks per year.

-New employees are entitled to 25 days of annual leave per year, rising to 26 days in the leave year in which the employee achieves 3 whole years of service, 27 days in the leave year in which the employee achieves 6 years of service and 28 days in the leave year in which the employee achieves 9 years of service.
+New employees are entitled to 25 days of paid leave per year, rising to 26 days in the leave year in which the employee achieves 3 whole years of service, 27 days in the leave year in which the employee achieves 6 years of service and 28 days in the leave year in which the employee achieves 9 years of service.

-E.g. an employee who joined on 1 January 2014 will complete 3 years of service on 31 December 2016 and therefore their leave entitlement will increase to 26 days for the leave year 2016/17.
+E.g. an employee who joined on 1 January 2023 will complete 3 years of service on 31 December 2025 and therefore their leave entitlement will increase to 26 days for the leave year 2025/26.

 Senior staff